University of Maine I-Corps Program

+The program is a good first step in exploring the commercialization potential of a novel technology/solution and also provides grant funding for the same.
 Team ideas or projects can originate from student work, research (funded or unfunded), institutional, or industrial projects.
-The topical focus of a project must be in an area(s) of science, technology, engineering, or mathematics (STEM) normally supported by the National Science Foundation.
-Innovations in Humanities, business, social sciences and interdisciplinary fields are encouraged to apply if they are connected to technology.
+The topical focus of a project must be in the area(s) of science, technology, engineering, or mathematics (STEM) normally supported by the National Science Foundation.
+Innovations in the humanities, business, social sciences and interdisciplinary fields are also eligible if there is a technology application.

 The UMaine I-Corps Program curriculum is based on Lean Launchpad and Innovation Engineering.
-Teams selected are provided with tools such as the Business Model Canvas, guidance on customer discovery, and Innovation Engineering tools to better understand the commercialization possibilities for an innovation and/or idea.
+Teams are provided with tools such as the Business Model Canvas, guidance on customer discovery, and Innovation Engineering tools to better understand the commercialization possibilities for an innovation and/or idea.